 Read it up in detail if you think you want it.

 Whether you can take this course depends of the judgement of your doctor(s) and your own.
 To help you decide, you can read more about Krystexxa

-There's FDA approval for Krystexxa, and now in the EU too
+There's FDA approval for Krystexxa, but it has been withdrawn in the EU

 On 10 January 2013 Krystexxa (generic name: pegloticase) was E.U. approved (called marketing authorisation) by the European Medicines Agency, for adults with chronic tophaceous gout.
-It will be also called Krystexxa in the EU.
-Its developers think it can be launched in the EU by mid 2013.
+But in June 2016 it was withdrawn from EU markets.